 We formed in 1966 as the Community Action Commission for the County of Dane and the City of Madison.
-We expanded to Jefferson County in 1992 (and became Community Action Coalition for South Central WI, Inc), and Waukesha County in 1996.
-CAC is a member of the Wisconsin Community Action Program Association (WISCAP), which coordinates Wisconsin’s 16 Community Action Agencies.
-Many anti-poverty programs had their start at CAC, including Head Start and Madison-area community gardens (now run by Community Groundworks).
+After expanding to Jefferson County in 1992, we became Community Action Coalition for South Central WI, Inc. Our final expansion reached Waukesha County in 1996.

 We’re a member of the Wisconsin Community Action Program Association (WISCAP), which coordinates all 16 of Wisconsin’s Community Action Agencies.
 Many anti-poverty programs got their start within our organization, including Head Start and Madison-area community gardens, now run by Community Groundworks.

 We were born out of the War on Poverty, and that purpose still motivates us today.
 We’re committed to evolving the way we work to help people overcome poverty and thrive in their daily lives.